 Heavy drinking increases your risk of heart disease.
 Why?
 Because it increases your heart rate.
 It can also increase your blood pressure & increase triglyceride levels in the blood.

 The less alcohol that you drink, the less likely you are to be at risk of heart disease related to overconsumption of alcohol.
 Check the Australian guidelines to find out how much is a safe amount to drink.
 Consider setting healthier habits in 2021 to maintain a healthy heart.
-If you love a glass of wine but don’t want the health impacts caused by drinking alcohol, there are businesses out there, such as Sans Drinks that offer alcohol free options.
-You can get alcohol free beer, wine and spirits.
+If you love a glass of wine but don’t want the health impacts caused by drinking alcohol, there are many wine companies that now offer alcohol-free options.
+You can get alcohol-free beer, wine and spirits.

 Last but not least, avoid stress to keep maintain a healthy heart and mind.
 According to the Heart Foundation heart disease and anxiety and depression often occur simultaneously.
 This could be a result of depression’s association with an unhealthy lifestyle, increasing the risk of heart problems.